-- 20.5.1 A unit member shall be entitled to a maximum of three (3) days leave of absence, without loss of salary or deduction from personal illness and injury leave, on account of the death of any member of the unit member's immediate family, or close relationship.
-The amount of leave may be extended to four (4) days when travel over 300 miles is involved, or may be extended to five (5) days when travel exceeds 700 miles. - 20.5.2 For purposes of this provision, an immediate family member of the unit member shall be limited to: spouse, son, stepson, daughter, stepdaughter, foster child, mother, stepmother, father, stepfather, brother, stepbrother, sister, stepsister, mother-in-law, father-in-law, grandmother, grandfather, grandchild, son-in-law, daughter-in-law, legal ward, close family friend of the unit member or any person living in the immediate household of the unit member. - 20.5.3 Bereavement leave shall be utilized before any use of Personal Necessity Leave.
+- 20.5.1 A unit member shall be entitled to a maximum of three (3) days leave of absence, without loss of salary or deduction from personal illness and injury leave, on account of the death of any member of the unit member's family, or of a family friend.
+The amount of leave may be extended to four (4) days when travel over 300 miles is involved, or may be extended to five (5) days when travel exceeds 700 miles. - 20.5.2 Bereavement leave shall be utilized before any use of Personal Necessity Leave.